SteveBarnett/Remixing/_thinking/zen/zazen-our-total-response-to-life.md

 - What It Means to “Make Peace” with Something
     - When you make peace with something in a practice sense, you give up your struggle against the fact that things have turned out this way.

-## Ten Fields of Zen Practice Chapter Three, Part 2: Zazen – Our Total Response to Life

-### More on Zazen as Becoming Intimate with Life
+## More on Zazen as Becoming Intimate with Life

 - Your sense of separateness from all that is “not you” is entirely within your own mind, caused by your self-centered grasping and resistance.
 - What makes Zazen Zazen is opening up to Life just as it is, over and over, without keeping track of how many times you have done this during a Zazen period.
 - When we are intimate with Life, we allow ourselves to be embraced by the indescribable richness and bounty of this moment.
 There is no boredom at all, even when, objectively, nothing is happening.

-### Zazen as Seeing the True Nature of Life
+## Zazen as Seeing the True Nature of Life

 - Self and all things exist, but – contrary to our assumptions – they are empty of any inherent, enduring, autonomous self-nature.

-### Investigating the True Nature of Life in Zazen Without Adopting an Agenda
+## Investigating the True Nature of Life in Zazen Without Adopting an Agenda

-- our habitual attachment to our mental map is so strong, it is difficult for us to let go of it for even a moment unless we step out of our everyday life for an extended period of time.
+- Our habitual attachment to our mental map is so strong, it is difficult for us to let go of it for even a moment unless we step out of our everyday life for an extended period of time.
 - Wholehearted Zazen is energetic, engaged, and full of purpose, but this purpose transcends self-interest and remains unattached to any particular outcome.

-### Zazen as Being One with Life
+## Zazen as Being One with Life

 - If “being one with Life” appeals to you, it’s important to understand what this really means.
 It doesn’t mean the obliteration of self in any way.
 - Your thoughts about what it might be like to be “one with Life” are just that: Thoughts.
 Such thoughts are based in assumptions which simply don’t apply to Reality-with-a-Capital-R.
 - The only reason you can awaken to Reality-with-a-Capital-R is because you are inseparable from it.

-## Ten Fields of Zen Practice Chapter Three, Part 3: Zazen – Our Total Response to Life

-### Practical Instructions for Zazen
+## Practical Instructions for Zazen

 1. Dedicate time and space for Zazen.
 2. Position your body so you can remain perfectly still but also maintain alertness.